USF-HII/usf-hii.github.io/pages/hii-hpc/linux.md

 ```
-echo !$               # !$ will subsitute the last thing on the line you previously typed
+echo !$               # !$ will substitute the last thing on the line you previously typed
 pwd                   # Print working directory
 cd                    # Change to your home directory (~) ($HOME)
 cd -                  # Change to the last directory you were in